 Parameter 3 is an attenuator for the random CV, applied before quantization.

-MIDI Output: each new note (i.e. when the Output B trigger fires) is output as a MIDI note message on MIDI channel 1.
+MIDI Output: each new note (i.e. when the Output B trigger fires) is output as a MIDI note message on the MIDI channel selected in the settings.

 F-7 Shift Register Random Triggers